Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Provides a complete environment for Bayesian inference using a variety of different samplers (see ?LaplacesDemon for an overview).

-MuMIn — by Kamil BartoĊ„, 9 months ago
+MuMIn — by Kamil BartoĊ„, a year ago

 Multi-Model Inference